Hardwood Trees Clearwater, Fl

 Carpenter ants – Carpenter ants are frequently found in stumps or the decaying parts of a live tree.
 They do not eat the live wood in trees but chew already decayed wood and then eject it as they carve out tunnels or “galleries” to create the nest they will live and reproduce in.
 Carpenter ants feed outside their homes on honeydew (residue from sucking insects) and also feed on other insects both alive and dead.
 Carpenter ants in your tree indicate the presence of decayed wood and are a good reason to have your tree inspected to determine the extent of the decay.

 Hardwood borers – Hardwood borers typically attack stressed and dying trees but the borers themselves are rarely responsible for tree decline.
 They are a secondary pest.
 Once in a tree they are difficult to control but spraying the trunk with an approved insecticide can prevent further infestation.
-The two major wood borers found in hardwood trees are the flatheaded and roundheaded wood borers.
-The adult flatheaded borer is called the metallic wood boring beetle.
+The two major wood borers found in hardwood trees are the flathead and roundheaded wood borers.
+The adult flathead borer is called the metallic wood-boring beetle.
 The larvae feed by tunneling through both sapwood and heartwood.
 The adult emerges through an elliptical exit hole.
 The adult roundheaded borer is called the long-horned beetle.
-The larvae may feed on meristem tissue, heartwood and sapwood and after pupation the adult emerges through a round hole.
+The larvae may feed on meristem tissue, heartwood, and sapwood and after pupation, the adult emerges through a round hole.
 The best defense against hardwood boring insects is keeping your trees vigorous.
-If you suspect that your trees have a borer infestation have them inspected by a professional as they may be suffering from a primary stress.
+If you suspect that your trees have a borer infestation have them inspected by a professional as they may be suffering from primary stress.

 Psocids – Psocids are harmless insects that spin massive finely silken webs that sometimes cover the entire trunk and some of the larger branches of an oak tree.
 The adults are dark brown and about 1/4″ in length.
 If the web is peeled back you can sometimes view the psocids moving together in large groups, hence their nickname, tree cattle.
 The psocids do not injure the tree but feed on fungi, lichens and accumulated dead organic matter within the crevices of the bark.
 Chemical control is not recommended.
 If the web bothers you, wash it off with a garden hose.